satylogin/rss-update/README.md

 # rss-update

-fetched feed updated based on last run.
+fetches feeds updated based on last run.
+This is still a work in progress and things are likely to change, I will probably update here ones its finished.

 ### Prerequisites
 1. rust